SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 Use: This function is used to initialise the required tables in the DB

 What it does:
+  1. Loads the DB using loadDB
-  1. Creates the required tables if they do not exist using db.exec()
+  2. Creates the required tables if they do not exist using db.exec()

 <br>
 <div id='getAllJobs'></div>